DBremen/dbremen.github.io/_posts/2021-02-14-Jupyter_PowerShell_Notebooks_based_blogging.md

 #### Steps <a name="stepswp"></a>

 * Put the .ipynb file into the root of your folder.
+   * Make sure to save the file before you download it to make sure any pasted images will be embedded.
 * Run the build.ps1 script
    * The build function requires to following arguments
       1. NotebookName - The name of the Jupyter Notebook file